-At the end of 2021 Forbes Magazine predicted what they termed as co-opetition and integration (collaboration) would be a key business trend in 2022.
+At the end of 2021 Forbes Magazine predicted what they termed as co-opetition and integration (collaboration) would be a key business trend.
 They said,

 “In the future, it will become increasingly difficult to succeed without really close partnerships with other organizations.
 In practice, this means greater supply chain integration, more data integration and sharing of data between organizations, and even cooperation between competitors.”Bernard Marr, Forbes Magazine